Skip to main content

 About

 Styx: Blades of Greed is a single player action adventure game with a fantasy theme.
 It was developed by Cyanide Studio and was released on February 19, 2026.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 The master of stealth is back!
 Explore the dizzying heights of the Iserian Continent and cunningly eliminate your enemies.
 Thanks to your Quartz powers, you are freer than ever.
 Be creative: Never has it felt so good to be greedy.